GDWoody/Pixel-Controllers/bbb_all_diff/README.md

 * Reverse Voltage Protection

-# Modifications

-* 4 Differential RJ45 ports

-* The BBB 16v2 SMD Controller requires a 5v DC only!
-Connecting any other size power source will damage the board.

-* A RTC DS3231 AT24C32 can be connected to the board, either top mount or under mount.
+* A RTC DS3231 AT24C32 can be connected to the board, by either the top header RTC 1 or the under board header RTC 2.

 * Onboard Resettable Fuse